Update rings for Windows 10 and later policy in Intune

 Validation and reporting

 There are multiple options to get in-depth reporting for Windows 10/11 updates with Intune.
-To learn more, see Intune compliance reports.
+To learn more about the reports for update rings, including details for the default view and the additional report tiles, see Windows update reports.